Quantifying spin contamination in algebraic diagrammatic construction theory of electronic excitations: Implementation and computational details

 \section{Implementation and computational details}

-To carry out the calculations of ADC excitation energies, oscillator strengths, and spin contamination, we developed a new ADC implementation in the PySCF package\cite{sun:2020p24109} that supports the UHF and ROHF reference wavefunctions.
+To carry out the calculations of ADC excitation energies, oscillator strengths, and spin contamination, we developed a new unrestricted ADC implementation in the PySCF package\cite{sun:2020p24109} that supports the UHF and ROHF reference wavefunctions.
 The ROHF-based ADC methods incorporated the first-order single excitation amplitudes and off-diagonal elements of Fock matrix in their equations as described in Ref.\@ \citenum{stahl2022quantifying}.
+We note that due to the unrestricted nature of our ADC implementation, starting with the spin-adapted ROHF reference may still result in significantly spin-contaminated electronic states as demonstrated in \cref{sec:results}.
 The calculations of spin expectation values and contamination were performed using the excited-state reduced density matrices discussed in \cref{sec:theory:Spin contamination}.
-To reduce the cost of ADC(3) computations, two approximations were introduced: 1) third-order amplitudes were neglected in the effective transition moments matrix $\mathbf{T}$ and 2) the contributions from $(k,l,m)$ = $(0,3,0)$, $(1,2,0)$, and $(0,2,1)$ in \cref{eqn:O_plus} were omitted in the excited-state one- and two-particle reduced density matrices.
-No approximations were introduced for ADC(2) and ADC(2)-X. All ADC calculations were performed using density fitting,\cite{whitten:1973p4496,vahtras:1993p514,feyereisen:1993p359,dunlap:1979p3396} correlating all electrons in each molecule.
+To reduce the cost of ADC(3) computations, two approximations were introduced: 1) third-order amplitudes were neglected in the effective transition moments matrix $\mathbf{T}$ and 2) the contributions from $(k,l,m)$ = $(0,3,0)$, $(1,2,0)$, and $(0,2,1)$ in \cref{eqn:O_plus} were omitted in the excited-state one- and two-particle reduced density matrices (i.e., the density matrices were computed at the ADC(2)-X level of theory).
+No approximations were introduced for ADC(2) and ADC(2)-X. All ADC calculations were performed using density fitting,\cite{whitten:1973p4496,vahtras:1993p514,feyereisen:1993p359,dunlap:1979p3396,Weigend:1997p331,Weigend:1998p143,Hattig:2000p5154,Weigend:2002p4285,Hattig:2005p37} correlating all electrons in each molecule.

 To assess the effect of spin contamination on the accuracy of ADC(2), ADC(2)-X, and ADC(3) excitation energies (\cref{sec:results:energies}), we performed calculations for the benchmark set of open-shell molecules developed by Loos and co-workers.\cite{loos2020mountaineering} The aug-cc-pVXZ (X = D, T) basis sets\cite{dunning:1989p1007,kendall:1992p6796,prascher:2011p69,woon:1993p1358} were employed in this study, with the cc-pVXZ-RI (X = D, T) auxiliary basis sets\cite{hattig:2005p59,weigend:2002p3175} used to approximate the two-electron integrals in density fitting.
 The aug-cc-pVDZ results are provided in the Supplementary Material.
 The molecular geometries were taken from Ref.\@ \citenum{loos2020mountaineering}.